zammad/zammad-admin-documentation/system/integrations/cti/sipgate.rst

 Please provide the following requirements:

 * You need an administrative Sipgate account for your organization.
-   * Zammad requires a ``sipgate.io`` addon from the feature store.
-      * Please note that API calls are not free with Sipgate.
-        Rates may apply and differ from account to account.
+* Zammad requires a ``sipgate.io`` addon from the feature store (please note that API calls are not free with Sipgate.
+Rates may apply and differ from account to account).
 * Your Zammad instance must be allowed to communicate to external services.
 * Sipgate must be able to reach your Zammad instance.

 :doc:`provider-configurations/sipgate`
    Learn how to configure Sipgate to enable Zammad and Sipgate to communicate